 - Your child can return to school after the fever is gone.

 - Your child should feel well enough to join in normal activities.

-- Children with Strep throat need to be taking an antibiotic for 24 hours.
+- Children with Strep throat need to be taking an antibiotic for at least 12 hours.

 - Call Your Doctor If:

 - Fever lasts more than 2 days after starting antibiotics